zavolanlab/bindz-rbp/README.md

 ## General information

-Binding Scanner is implemented as a [Snakemake] computational workflow.
+BindingScanner is implemented as a [Snakemake] computational workflow.

 > ![rule_graph][rule-graph]